Dr. Suuzi Hazen's Pregnancy Nutrition & Health Advice

 herbal tea for deep hydration (any gentle blend you like)

 Sauerkraut and pickles are amazing for morning sickness.
 Keep pickles with you and take some nibbles every time you feel nausea.
 Add apple cider vinegar to your water.
 (Morning sickness is all about low stomach acid, anything to gently boost the Ph of the stomach helps.)
+Ginger capsules or ginger tea with meals can do wonders for digestion.
+Do not eat too many salads.
+Raw veggies are hard on our stomach acid.

 BODY